Zeta36/pytorch-es-tic-tac-toe/README.md

 # News

-I have developed an Tic-tac-toe environment for the ES training process.
-As this game can be studied in full depth by a classical min-max tree, I've used this classic AI to move against our neural network model.
+I have developed a Tic-tac-toe environment for the ES training process.
+As this game can be studied in full depth by a classical min-max tree, I've used this classic AI to play against our neural network model.
 The last result is a model that thanks to the evolutionary computation can reach a zero-perfect game against the classical AI brute force strategy.

 # Requirements